jstardivinio/CIVIL-STATUS-REGISTRY/README.md

 # CIVIL-STATUS-REGISTRY

-Our csc 498 project
-These files are just samples for the web app and can be used or new ones can be created
+These files are just samples for the web app and can be either modified or replaced for a start